The author is a proud parent of a Boston Terrier. She enjoys sharing her knowledge on various researched topics on the canine world.

 For pet owners who might witness this gradual physical shift in a dog’s life, it’s normal to feel a sense of foreboding as one considers the inevitable heartbreak of losing a pet to old age.

-As for me, what’s even more disconcerting are the strange and disturbing behaviors that my dog has shown in the last few months.
+What’s even more disconcerting are the strange and disturbing behaviors that my dog has shown in the last few months.
 These inexplicable changes prompted me to do an online search and set up a visit to the veterinary clinic for a geriatric condition known as Sundowners Syndrome in dogs.

-What Is Sundowners Syndrome in Dogs?
+What Is Sundowners Syndrome?

 In simplified terms, Sundowners Syndrome (also known as Canine Cognitive Dysfunction) is a common degenerative and progressive dementia experienced by aging dogs that impairs a pup’s awareness and responsiveness to their once normal setting.